 Securing planning permission can be challenging, even with careful planning and research.
 Be mindful of these common pitfalls:

-• Failing to address concerns or issues raised during the planning process.
+- Failing to address concerns or issues raised during the application process.

 Working with Professionals: A Key to Successful Single Storey Extension Projects